HolyBlackCat/cpp-tutorials/language/02_basic/19_functions.md

 First, notice that functions can only be declared outside of other functions. `void SayHello() {...}` is a **function declaration** (and simulaneously a **function definition**, like all other declarations you've seen so far, more on that later).

-And so is `int main() {...}`, if you remember from earlier chapters. `main` is the special function that's called when the program starts, while all other functions have to be called manually.
+`int main() {...}` is also a function declaration/definition, if you remember from earlier chapters. `main` is the special function that's called when the program starts, while all other functions have to be called manually.

 Functions can call other functions, which themselves can call more functions, and so on.
 This is how large programs are composed.